Armed Forces of the Kyrgyz Republic: Air Force

 Kyrgyzstan's air arm was inherited from the central Soviet air force training school.
 This presented the nation a fleet of nearly 70 L-39s, dismantled MiG-21's and several Mi-8's and Mi-24's.
 However, only a few L-39s and the helicopters are capable of flight.
 All Kyrgyz military aircraft are reportedly based at Kant, alongside the Russian 999th Air Base.

 Because of expense and military doctrine, Kyrgyzstan has not developed its air capability; a large number of the MiG-21 interceptors that it borrowed from Russia were returned in 1993, although a number of former Soviet air bases remain available.
 In 1996 about 100 decommissioned MiG-21s remained in Kyrgyzstan, as of 2017 only 29 MiG-21s are in working order, in service along with ninety-six L-39 trainers and sixty-five helicopters.
-The air defence forces have received aid from Russia, which has sent military advisory units to establish a defence system.
+The air defense forces have received aid from Russia, which has sent military advisory units to establish a defense system.
 The Russians also help patrol Kyrgyz airspace as part of the Joint CIS Air Defence System.
-Presently Kyrgyzstan has twenty-six SA-2 and SA-3 surface-to-air missiles in its air defence arsenal.
+Presently Kyrgyzstan has twenty-six SA-2 and SA-3 surface-to-air missiles in its air defense arsenal.
 In 2002 the Kyrgyzstan government allowed the United States to use Manas air base for support operations in the War on terror.
-This agreement lasted till June 2014.
+This agreement lasted until June 2014.

 National Guard

-The National Guard of Kyrgyzstan was founded on December 6, 1991 and took their first oath July 20 the following year.
+The National Guard of Kyrgyzstan was founded on December 6, 1991, and took their first oath July 20 the following year.
 In 2014, the Internal Troops were absorbed into the National Guard as a result of the ongoing military reforms.
 This would remain this way until September 2018 when they were separated once again.